ratticon/fah-teamstats/README.md

 Install the [requests](https://pypi.org/project/requests/) library if needed by running `pip install requests`

+Download [fahstats.py](https://github.com/ratticon/fah-teamstats/blob/master/fah-teamstats.py) and run the script with `python fah-teamstats.py`.

+By default, the script will download and print statistics for team 236098 (x0ptis).
+To print the statistics for your team, simply type your team id after the command.
+For example:
+`python fah-teamstats.py 1234`

+## Custom Script
-Download [fahstats.py](https://github.com/ratticon/fah-teamstats/blob/master/fah-teamstats.py) and edit the following line with the team IDs you wish to query:
+If you want to bake your team ID(s) into the script, edit the following line with the team IDs you wish to query:

 `print_team_data(team_ids=[236098])`